adrianoyuji/harvard-cs50/capstone/README.md

 python manage.py runserver
 ```

-After these commands you an access the application at
+After these commands you can access the application at

 ```
 http://127.0.0.1:8000/
 ```

 ## **Tests**

----

 To run tests, you can simply execute this command: